dmmoody-graveyard/word_frequency/README.md

 by <a href="http://moodyco.de" target="_blank">Duane M. Moody</a>.

-Word Frequency is A website that uses a method to return how frequently a word appears in a given string.
+Word Frequency is a website that uses a method to return how frequently a word appears in a given string.
 The user should input both the word and the string of words to check.

 Installation
 ------------

-Install $project by first cloning the repository.
+Install Word Frequency by first cloning the repository.
 ```
 $ git clone http://github.com/dmmoody/word_frequency.git
 ```